"To find health should be the object of the doctor. Anyone can find disease." —Andrew T. Still, MD, DO

 • Note:

 • Chemistry requirements vary widely by program.
-Most require 1 full year of chemistry.
-Some accept organic and biochemistry to count towards this full year, and some only accept general chemistry.
 Check individual school requirements carefully.

 Human Anatomy and Physiology: Bio 231, 232 (for all majors except Bio) or Bio 361, 406-409, & 426